LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       * *ARK_SUCCESS* if successful
       * *ARK_MEM_NULL* if the ARKStep memory is ``NULL``

+   **Notes:**
-   **Notes:** ARKStep will not report the initial conditions as a possible zero-crossing (assuming that one or more components :math:`g_i` are zero at the initial time).
+      ARKStep will not report the initial conditions as a possible zero-crossing (assuming that one or more components :math:`g_i` are zero at the initial time).
 However, if it appears that some :math:`g_i` is identically zero at the initial time (i.e., :math:`g_i` is zero at the initial time *and* after the first step), ARKStep will issue a warning which can be disabled with this optional input function.

-.. _Usage.ARKStep.InterpolatedOutput:
+.. _ARKODE.Usage.ARKStep.InterpolatedOutput:

 Interpolated output function
 --------------------------------